IngloriousCoderz/inglorious-engine/README.md

 FP has many advantages:

 1. **Single Source of Truth**: Your entire game state is a single, plain JavaScript object.
 This gives you complete control over your game's world at any moment, rather than having state scattered across countless objects.
-This is the core idea behind the Data-Oriented Design (DOD) paradigm that many modern engines are now adopting.
+This is the core idea behind the Data-Oriented Programming (DOP) paradigm that many modern engines are now adopting.
 With this engine, you get that benefit naturally.

 2. **Efficient Immutability**: A common misconception is that creating a new state on every change is slow.
 This engine uses structural sharing (via Immer), meaning only the parts of the state that actually change are copied.
 The rest of the state tree is shared by reference, making updates extremely fast.
 This provides a huge benefit:
    - **Optimized Rendering**: Detecting changes becomes trivial and fast.
 A simple reference check (`prevState === nextState`) is all that's needed to determine if data has changed, enabling highly performant UIs (especially with libraries like React).
 This is much faster than the deep, recursive comparisons required in mutable systems.